queenisabaer/isbaner-vineyard/README.md

 ### Existing Features

 All the pages were created with a mobile first approach and are made responsive.
 To ensure that the layout of the pages remains consistent even on very large screens, the text body has been given a maximum width and a margin on both sides.
 Every page contains a responsive navigation bar on the top with a logo on the left side and the navigation on the right that supports easy navigation.
 On small screens (e.g. mobile devices) the navigation will become a clickable burger toggler.
-To make it easier for users to know where they are on the website, the current page is underlined.
+To make it easier for users to know where they are on the website, the current page is underlined.<br>
 ![Navbar on mobile devices](documentation/readme/navigation-mobile.png)
 ![Navbar when clicked on hamburger menu on a mobile device](documentation/readme/navigation-mobile-toggle.png)
 ![Navbar ob tablets and larger screens](documentation/readme/navigation-desktop.png)

 The footer stays on the bottom of every page and features clickable social media icons and the coordinates of the vineyard, which act as a link to google maps.
-All links on the footer are opened in a new tab.
+All links on the footer are opened in a new tab.<br>
 ![Footer on mobile devices](documentation/readme/footer-mobile.png)
 ![Footer on desktop](documentation/readme/footer-desktop.png)

 - **Hero image**

 The hero image on the main page shows a lovely view over the vineyard.
 This is intended to convey the beauty of the vineyard directly to the user.
 In the upper left corner there is a link button that points to the about us page.
-The button was moved to the side, unlike originally planned, so that the image is not disturbed to.
+The button was moved to the side, unlike originally planned, so that the image is not disturbed to.<br>
 ![Hero image](documentation/readme/hero-image.png)<br>
 Below the hero image there are two image containers that refer to the other subpages of the website.
-They were adapted to the layout of the hero image.
+They were adapted to the layout of the hero image. <br>
 ![Image container main page](documentation/readme/image-container-main.png)

 - **About us Page**

 The _About us_ page consists of three parts.
-The first part tells the short story about the owners of the vineyard, the second gives some information about the grape chasselas and the third part highlights the region where the vinyard is located.
+The first part tells a short story about the owners of the vineyard, the second gives some information about the grape chasselas and the third part highlights the region where the vinyard is located.
 Each section contains an image, a heading, some text and a link.
 When viewed on a mobile phone the image will be placed on top of the heading.
-The links change their apperence when hovered.
+The links change their apperence when hovered.<br>
 ![About us Page](documentation/readme/about-section.png)

 - **Gallery Page**

 The Gallery page will provide users with photographs to see what happens on the vineyard spread over a year.
 It has two main sections.
 The first contains horizontal photographs and the second vertical ones.
-To create the responsive gallery I used the tutorial and css code for a grid gallery by [Rüdiger Alte](https://www.imarketinx.de/artikel/responsive-image-gallery-with-css-grid.html)
+To create the responsive gallery I used the tutorial and css code for a grid gallery by [Rüdiger Alte](https://www.imarketinx.de/artikel/responsive-image-gallery-with-css-grid.html) <br>
 ![Gallery Page](documentation/readme/gallery.png)

 - **Contact Page**

 The contact page contains two areas.
 The first offers a contact form that users can complete to get in touch with the owners of the vineyard.
 The user is asked to enter their first name, last name and e-mail address when sending a message.
 This information is mandatory.
 After submitting the form, a new tab with the results are displayed.
 Currently it shows the formdump.codeinstitute.net page with the determined form data.
-Unfortunately, the Code Institute formdumb is not designed to display multiple entries in checkboxes, which is why only the first one is displayed as value.
+Unfortunately, the Code Institute formdumb is not designed to display multiple entries in checkboxes, which is why only the first one is displayed as value. <br>
 ![Contact fieldset](documentation/readme/contact-fieldset.png)<br>
 The second area provides directions to the vineyard.
 Both images are screenshots from google as in germany it is not permitted to use the interactive google map due to data security concerns.
-However, clicking on the images takes the user to the Google Maps page in a new tab.
+However, clicking on the images takes the user to the Google Maps page in a new tab. <br>
 ![Find us fieldset](documentation/readme/find-us-fieldset.png)

 ### Features, which I would like to implement in the future